drocheam/optrace/docs/source/usage/plots.rst

 Namespace
 _____________

-The module :mod:`optrace.plots` includes multiple plot and visualization functionality.
+Multiple plot and visualization features are included in the :mod:`optrace.plots` submodule.
-You can import it in the following way:

 .. testcode::

    import optrace.plots as otp

+.. _plotting_parameters:

 Parameters
 ______________